Psychology BSc (Full time) 2019 start

 There are a number of volunteering opportunities to get involved in with such as our Peer Mentoring Scheme, PsychU (widening access for schools), our School magazine “Psynapse”, course representation and the Leeds University Union Psychology Society.
 All these volunteering activities are HEAR (Higher Education Achievement Record) recognised meaning that a certificate is issued at graduation.LeedsforLife is an online platform available to all taught undergraduate students at the University of Leeds to support personal and academic development to ensure you have all the skills and attributes to impress potential employers and succeed on any path you choose.
 Personal tutorials offered by academic staff in the School of Psychology are an integral part of the pastoral and academic support for all students.

-You’ll be assessed in a range of ways, from your completion of practical work, such as designing, conducting and analysing research, to traditional methods, such as writing essays and examinations.Back to top
+You’ll be assessed in a range of ways including practical work (such as designing, conducting and analysing research) and more traditional methods (such as writing essays and examinations).Back to top

 Entry requirements, fees and applying